Woods (Atlanta): Plot

 Alfred (Brian Tyree Henry) is half-asleep at his couch, where he imagines hearing his mother berating him for his room before she disappears.
 He later wakes up when Earn (Donald Glover) calls him to get him to sign a few forms.
 Then, Darius (Lakeith Stanfield) arrives to prepare pasta.
 Alfred then decides to leave with his friend, Sierra (Angela Wildflower), who picks him up in her car.

 While shopping, Alfred tells Sierra that while Earn is his manager, he hasn't given him much benefits or "free" stuff.
 They then go to a nail salon, where Sierra expresses her concerns about her Instagram content, something Alfred is not fond of as he considers it "fake".
 She suggests they could have a fake relationship to boost their popularity, something that Alfred refuses.
 When Sierra takes a photo of both of them, Alfred tells her to delete it, and Sierra calls him out for saying his popularity does not make him "real".
 An angry Alfred leaves the salon and decides to walk home.

 As he walks, he runs into three young men, all who claim to be fans of his work.
 Suddenly, they decide to mug him when they find that he is alone.
 Alfred fights back but is hurt in the process, losing his watch and necklace and two of them flee.
 The one remaining starts shooting with a gun, prompting Alfred to escape through the woods.
 The man's foot steps stop but Alfred feels lost in the woods.
 As he tries to wander through the woods, he finds himself taunted by an apparently mentally unstable man named Wiley (Reggie Green), who does not seem to help him in anything.

 As the night falls, Alfred remains lost and is now nicknamed "deer guts" by Wiley after he stumbles on a dead deer.
 Tired, Alfred decides to sit near a log, where Wiley compares him to Alfred's mother, calling him out on insulting people and telling him to start thinking how to escape.
-Wiley then pulls of a knife, telling Alfred to stand up and find a way out of the woods or he will rob him.
+Wiley then pulls out a knife, telling Alfred to stand up and find a way out of the woods or he will rob him.
 He then gives him to the count of 30 to run away or he will kill him, prompting him to flee.
 Suddenly, Alfred finds himself out of the woods and in front of a BP gas station, where he breaks down.
 He then enters the convenience store to tend his wounds.
 There, he is approached by a timid fan and Alfred offers him to take selfies, despite his distaste of them.
 He willingly takes pictures, telling the fan "be safe out here" before leaving.